Coinbase: An alternative way to invest in cryptocurrencies.

 I believe that Coinbase doesn't have a moat yet, but they might build one in the future.
 I do feel very confident about management though.
 Later I will do a discounted cash flow model to calculate a price for Coinbase but before I do so, let us just have a look at some key financial metrics.

 Before we continue to the discounted cashflow model, I would like to investigate the risks and potential of Coinbase.
 One large risk that their revenue is dependent on the price of crypto assets.
-One example is in the third quarter 2021, where we saw a drop in the price of cryptocurrencies.
-As a result, trading volume declined 29 % at Coinbase, and as they make almost all their revenue from trading fees, it obviously affected Coinbase.
-They still did better than the overall market though, as crypto asset trading volume declined 37 % in the overall market in the third quarter.
+The best example of this is seen in 2022 as you can see in the numbers above.
+Coinbase still make most of their revenue from transaction fees, and transactions are very correlated to the price of cryptocurrencies.
+Thus, if we see another bad year for Bitcoin and other crypto assets, it will hurt Coinbase.
+One thing that is positive though is that Coinbase do better than the overall crypto market.
+One example is Q4 2022, where general trading volumes declined by 21 %, while the trading volume at Coinbase declined by 12 %.
+Hence, it it is indicating that Coinbase win market shares.
 Another risk is possible cyberattacks and security breaches on their platform.
 Luckily, it hasn't happened yet but if we are to see cyber-attacks or security breaches, it would significantly damage their brand, and if their platform is unavailable for some time, it would hurt their revenue as no trading can be done.
 They operate in a highly competitively market.
 Coinbase expects that competition will further intensify moving forward, and if they don't build a moat within long, they could lose customers to current or new competitors.
 Finally, regulations in the crypto industry could be hurt their business.
 Cryptocurrencies are still new, and it must be expected that we will see more regulations moving forward in most countries.
 It is too early to say how these regulations will be, and how it will affect not only crypto assets but also exchanges, but if more countries take the same stance as China, it could hurt the whole sector.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.